louis-lapassat/nlp_parser/README.md

-# nlp_parser
+# NLP parser
-Basic probabilistic parser for French based on the CYK algorithm and the PCFG model
+Basic probabilistic parser for French based on the CYK algorithm and the PCFG model.

+N.b.: one must first unzip the file `polyglot-fr.pkl`.